Compatibility

 Splunk Cloud Limitations & Workarounds

-• No custom Python alert actions — Covered.
+• No custom Python alert actions, Covered.
 App uses standard KV Store and Search hooks (no custom Python required)

-• Limited app customization — App config available in local/default folders; can override via local/ without modifying default/
+• Limited app customization, App config available in local/default folders; can override via local/ without modifying default/

-• Network egress — All data stays within Splunk Cloud.
+• Network egress, All data stays within Splunk Cloud.
 No external calls needed after app installation

-• KV Store max size — Typical: 10M-50M entries.
+• KV Store max size, Bounded by your Splunk KV Store limits, one entry per template.
 Monitor via | inputlookup tenx-dml-lookup | stats count.
-If approaching limit, consider archiving old templates
+If approaching your limit, consider archiving old templates

 Forwarder Configuration Examples